mesosphere/dcos-docs-site/pages/docs/1.10/installing/high-availability/index.md

 ---
+layout: layout.pug
-post_title: High Availability
+title: High Availability
-menu_order: 05
+menuWeight: 05
 ---

 This document discusses the high availability (HA) features in DC/OS and best practices for building HA applications on DC/OS.